ArlCIbe/CCMod3/Node/fetchvsaxios.md

   });
 ```

-Headers
-Represents response/request headers, allowing you to query them and take different actions depending on the results.
+`Headers()` - Fetch API interface that alllows you to query HTTP request and response headers and take different actions depending on the results.

 `Request()` - Fetch API interfeace that represents a resource request.